From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Trojan Horses: Can Diffusion Models Be Poisoned By BadNets-like Attack?

-trigger-present generations with the trigger-injected images in the training set. {\textbf{Fig.\,\ref{fig:ratio_wrt_pr}}} illustrates this comparison across different poisoning ratios ($p$).
+\textbf{{Phase transition in poisoned DMs w.r.t. poisoning ratios.}} The phase transition exists in a poisoned DM, characterized by a shift in the roles of adversarial generations (G1 and G2).
+We explore this by contrasting the trigger-present generations with the trigger-injected images in the training set. {\textbf{Fig.\,\ref{fig:ratio_wrt_pr}}} illustrates this comparison across various poisoning ratios ($p$).
 A distinct phase transition is evident for G1 as $p$ increases from $1\%$ to $10\%$.
-For $p < 5\%$, the backdoor trigger is not amplified in G1 while the ratio of G2 is really high.
-However, when $p \geq 5\%$, the backdoor trigger becomes amplified in G1 compared to the training-time ratio and G2 becomes fewer.
-From a classification perspective, G2 will not impede the decision-making process, as the images (even with the backdoor trigger) remain in alignment with the text prompt.
-As a result, training an image classifier using generated images from the backdoored DM, rather than relying on the original backdoored training set, may potentially assist in defending against backdoor attacks in classification when the poisoning ratio is low.
+For $p < 5\%$, the trigger ratio is low in G1 while the ratio of G2 is high.
+However, when $p \geq 5\%$, the trigger amplifies in G1 compared to the training time and G2 becomes fewer.
+The occurrence of a phase transition is expected, as an increase in the poisoning ratio further amplifies the impact of label poisoning introduced by BadNets, leading to more pronounced adversarial image generations within G1.
+From a classification perspective, comapred to G1, G2 will not impede the decision-making process, as the images (even with the trigger) remain in alignment with the text prompt.
+Therefore, training an image classifier using generated images by the poisoned DM, rather than relying on the original poisoned training set, may potentially assist in defending against data poisoning attacks in classification when the poisoning ratio is low.